dendeaisd/MiniRT/README.md

 ## 🕹 Usage

-You can run the program in 2 different ways, depending on what mode you want (check above the [Dual mode of running the program](https://github.com/dendeaisd/MiniRT#6%EF%B8%8F%E2%83%A3--dual-mode-of-running-the-program--) ⬆️).
+You can run the program in 2 different ways, depending on what mode you want (check above the [Dual mode of running the program 🔄](https://github.com/dendeaisd/MiniRT#6%EF%B8%8F%E2%83%A3--dual-mode-of-running-the-program--)).

 ❗ For both modes, replace the `<scene_of_your_choice.rt>` below ⬇️ with the scene you choose from the [scenes](https://github.com/dendeaisd/MiniRT/tree/main/scenes) folder.
 ### &nbsp;1.
 For **HD mode**
-You need to give as third argument the "HD" string and run it as follows:
+You need to give as third argument the **`HD`** string and run it as follows:
 ```bash
 ./miniRT scenes/<scene_of_your_choice.rt> HD
 ```